12-Month Parasite Prevention

 Zoonotic risks

-Intestinal worms can cause diarrhea, weight loss, bloating and zoonotic risks.
-Roundworms can infect humans, especially young children.
+Intestinal worms can cause diarrhea, weight loss, and bloating in pets.
+Some species, such as roundworms, can also infect humans, especially young children.

 Tests & dewormers